dstrekelj/algebra-front-end-developer-course-workbook/module-2-html/README.md

 W3C has recommended authoring practices for common design patterns and widgets.
 [Read more](https://www.w3.org/TR/wai-aria-practices-1.1/).

+> :pencil: **Homework!**
+>
+> Follow example [1](examples/01-document).
+Create a new HTML document, give it your own title, update the comment, and add some content inside the document body.
+Open the document in your browser of choice and note how comments and content are handled differently by the browser.

 ## Metadata

-Meta elements in the head of the document provide metadata (data about the HTML).
-The HTML content is not displayed on the page, but informs the browser of what is displayed by the HTML body.
+Meta elements in the head of the document provide metadata (data about the HTML document).
+Head content is not displayed on the page, but informs the browser of what is displayed by the document body and can affect its presentation.

 Examples: